Venomxd27/Ratype/README.md

 # CockroachType

-Light weight version of monkeytype
+Light weight version of monkeytype for Linux systems